shiveshrajnigam/Discussion-Widget/README.md

 ### ZIP

-Downoad the ZIP file and extract the files.
+Download the ZIP file and extract the files.
 Double click index.html to open the widget in browser or right click index.html and select a browser to open.

 ## Object Constructor

 JavaScript object constructor to use as data for the template:

 ```js
 class node {
   constructor(index, text, vote, reply) {